 Whether or not it was inspired by him, Irving didn’t like Dracula.
 After seeing a performance of the story, Stoker asked Irving what he thought.
 Irving would only reply, “Dreadful!”

-It’s believed that Stoker based Dracula in part on a Romanian prince named Vlad Dracula, or Vlad the Impaler, who was known for skewering his enemies.
-Scholars disagree about how much Stoker knew about Vlad, with some insisting that there’s no proof he based Dracula on the vengeful prince.
+Some believe that Stoker modeled Dracula in part on a Wallachian (now part of Romania) voivode (in this context usually taken to mean “prince”) named Vlad Dracula, also known as Vlad the Impaler, who was known for skewering his enemies.
+Scholars disagree about how much Stoker knew about Vlad, with some insisting that there’s no proof he modeled Dracula on the vengeful prince.
 What we do know from Stoker’s working notes is that he read a book titled An Account of the Principalities of Wallachia and Moldavia by William Wilkinson.
-The book mentions several leaders named “Dracula,” including Vlad the Impaler, and how one of them attacked Turkish troops.
-While reading this book, Stoker changed the vampire’s name from Count Wampyr to Dracula, copying from a footnote: “DRACULA in Wallachian language means DEVIL.”
+The book mentions a couple of leaders named “Dracula,” including Vlad the Impaler (though not specifically by that name), and how one of them attacked Turkish troops.
+Inspired, Stoker changed the vampire’s name from Count Wampyr to Dracula, copying from a footnote: “DRACULA in Wallachian language means DEVIL” (emphasis Stoker’s).

 Although Stoker set his book in Transylvania, he never visited the country.
 Instead, he researched the setting as best he could and imagined the rest.
 Most of his Victorian readers didn’t know the difference, especially since he added details from travel books, including train timetables, hotel names, and a chicken dish called paprika hendl.

-The working title of the novel was The Dead Un-Dead, which was later shortened to The Undead.
+The working title of the novel was The Dead Un-dead, which was later shortened to The Un-dead.
 Then, right before it was published, Stoker changed the title once more to Dracula.
 What’s in a name?
 Well, it’s tough to say.
-Upon release, Dracula got good reviews, but it was slow to sell, and by the end of his life, Stoker was so poor that he had to ask for a compassionate grant from the Royal Literary Fund.
-The Gothic tale didn’t become the legend it is today until film adaptations began popping up during the 20th century.
+Upon release, Dracula got good reviews, but the sales were nothing spectacular, and by the end of his life, Stoker was so poor that he had to ask for a compassionate grant from the Royal Literary Fund.
+The Gothic tale didn’t become the legend it is today until stage and screen adaptations began popping up during the 20th century.

 While Dracula wasn’t an instant hit, Stoker held onto the theatrical copyright.
 After his death in 1922, a German film company made the now classic Nosferatu, for which they changed the names of the characters, but still didn’t get permission to use the story.
 Stoker’s widow sued and a German court ordered that every copy of the film be destroyed.
 Luckily for us, one survived.
 Eventually, it made its way to the United States and developed a cult following.
 Today, it’s thought of as one of the definitive pieces of horror cinema.

 The movies are what really made Dracula a star.
-He has appeared in more films than any other horror character—over 200 and counting—and that number doesn’t even include comedies and cartoons.
+He has appeared in more films than any other horror character (more than 250 and counting), and that number doesn’t even include comedies and cartoons.